About the fund

 The following people are either Fund Advisors of We Love Lichfield under the direction of The Community Foundation For Staffordshire:

-Simon Price CEO of Arthur Price, former Lichfield City Sheriff & Patron of We Love Lichfield
+Simon Price CEO of Arthur Price and Patron of We Love Lichfield

 Julian Fisher Director of Townhouse Communications Limited